shrividya-subramaniam/My-SQL-Data-Cleaning-EDA-Project/README.md

 9. **Company Stage Analysis**

-   Calculated the sum of 'total_laid_off' for companies at each stage (e.g., startup, growth, mature) to see how layoffs vary with company maturity.
+   Calculated the sum of 'total_laid_off' for companies at each stage (e.g., Post-IPO, Acquired, Series A) to see how layoffs vary with company maturity.

 10. **Monthly and Yearly Layoff Trends**